Mohammed-Sattar/KAIV-Productivity-Suite/README.md

 ---

 ## **License**
-This project is licensed under the MIT License.
+This project is licensed under the [CC BY-NC](https://creativecommons.org/licenses/by-nc/4.0/) License.
 See `LICENSE` for more details.

 ---